The Land & then Building on it

 with the Alley on the right side of snipped screen

-The Alley: One of the Victims
+The Alley: One of the Victims a Mark Thomas (owner) business card

-the first location
+the second location

-Mark Thomas-owner on the right with a devoted employee
+Mark Thomas-owner on the right

 'The Alley' did not survive the construction phase